- Life & Money

-Yet when it comes to our finances, we don’t appear to seek the same kind of professional help.
-Even though money is a top stressor for Americans, only 35 percent currently say they work with a financial professional, according to a 2016 study by the CFP Board.
+Yet when it comes to our finances, we often don’t seek the same kind of professional help.
+Even though money is a top stressor for Americans, only 38 percent currently say they work with a financial professional, according to Northwestern Mutual’s 2021 Planning & Progress Study.
 Working with a financial advisor can help reduce some of that money stress from your life.

-So what is a financial advisor?
-Well, financial advisors can go by a variety of titles, but basically, they are qualified professionals who can help you meet the goals you have for you and your family, whether that’s the vacation you want to take next year, the student loans you want to pay off in 10 years, or the dream retirement you want in 30 years.
+So, what is a financial advisor?
+Well, financial advisors can go by a variety of titles, but they are qualified professionals who can help you meet the goals you have for you and your family, whether that’s the vacation you want to take next year, the student loans you want to pay off in 10 years, or your dream retirement in 30 years.

 There isn’t a single professional designation that indicates that you’re working with a qualified financial advisor, but if an advisor does have letters after a name, it shows that he or she has had to obtain a minimum amount of training and education or passed a certification (or both) to obtain them.